yursha/c-primer/strict-aliasing-rule.md

 Strict aliasing is an assumption, made by the C (or C++) compiler, that dereferencing pointers to objects of different types will never refer to the same memory location (i.e. alias each other.)

-When `-fstrict-aliasing -Wstrict-aliasing=2 -O3` options are given to GCC it will try to optimize away memory accesses for the same variable.
-When compiler cannot assume that same memory is not accessed through a different pointer it have to always read data from memory because it could have been modified through a different pointer.
+When `-fstrict-aliasing -Wstrict-aliasing=2 -O3` options are given to GCC it will try to optimize away multiple read memory accesses for the same variable.
+When compiler _cannot_ assume that same memory is not accessed through a different pointer it have to always read data from memory because it could have been modified through a different pointer.